CManas03/Banking_Management_System/README.md

-#  Design and Development of online banking management system
+# Online Banking Management System - Design and Development

-## Description
+## Overview

-The project aims to develop a banking system that is user-friendly and multi- functional.
-The project should have the following functionalities:
+This project focuses on the creation of a user-friendly and feature-rich online banking management system.
+The system is designed to provide various functionalities for efficient banking operations.
+Key features of the project include:

-* All account transactional details and customer information are stored in files.
+- Storage of account transactional details and customer information in files.
-* Account holders have to pass through a login system to enter their accounts.
-* The application should possess password-protected administrative access; thus preventing the whole management system from unauthorized access.
+- Implementation of a secure login system for account holders.
+- Password-protected administrative access to ensure authorized management system access.
-* Three types of login should be created: normal user, joint account user; administrator;
+- Creation of three types of logins: normal user, joint account user, and administrator.
-* Once you login as administrator, you should be able to add, delete, modify, search for a specific account details.
+- Administrative access allowing administrators to add, delete, modify, and search for specific account details.
-* Once the customer connect to the server, you should get login and password prompt.
-After successful login, you should get menu for example:
-Do you want to:
-	* Deposit
-	* Withdraw
-	* Balance Enquiry
-	* Password Change
-	* View details
-	* Exit
-* If you login as a joint account holder, proper file locking should be implemented.
-If you want to view the account details then read lock is to be set else if you want to withdraw or deposit then write lock should be used to protect the critical data section.
-* Use socket programming – Server maintains the data base and service multiple clients concurrently.
-Client program can connect to the server and access their specific account details.
-* Use system calls instead of Library functions wherever it is possible in the project:
-Process Management, File Management, File Locking, Multithreading and Inter Process Communication Mechanisms.
+- Customer login prompt with menu options such as deposit, withdraw, balance enquiry, password change, view details, and exit.
+- Implementation of file locking for joint account holders to ensure data integrity during simultaneous access.
+- Utilization of socket programming to enable server-client communication, with the server maintaining the database and serving multiple clients concurrently.
+- Emphasis on system calls instead of library functions for process management, file management, file locking, multithreading, and inter-process communication mechanisms.

+By developing this online banking management system, the project demonstrates proficiency in various aspects of software development, including secure authentication, data management, concurrent processing, and system-level programming techniques.